-Critical Ecologies is a one day interdisciplinary conference dealing with the critical intersection of culture and the natural environment from the perspectives of the humanities and social sciences.
-The event is open to both staff and students, attendance is free, and refreshments will be provided.
+Critical Ecologies was a one day interdisciplinary conference dealing with the critical intersection of culture and the natural environment from the perspectives of the humanities and social sciences.
+The event was open to both staff and students.

 Writing the Detectives: Charlie Higson and Andrew Lane in conversation with Dr Heather Worthington

 19:30 - 20:30